mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   export default Quiz;
 {% endhighlight %}

 We're building the quiz with the components we previously created, and passing them the required props.
-You'll notice that we're passing in props that have been passed down to the Quiz component.
-So this Quiz component is also a presentational component.
+You'll notice that we're passing in props that have been passed down to the `Quiz` component.
+So the `Quiz` component is also a presentational component.
 That's because we want to try and keep all of the code concerned with the display of components separate from the functionality.

-To make this code work we need to define the *renderAnswerOptions* function that is being used to create each of the *AnswerOptions*.
+To make this code work we need to define the `renderAnswerOptions` function that is being used to create each of the `AnswerOptions`.
 Paste in this code just above the return statement:

 {% highlight text linenos %}
   function renderAnswerOptions(key) {